 Parents must be legal or permanent residents and in general good health.
 In the event the parent or legal guardian passes away, the money would be paid into a trust where the caretaker can use the dollars for education related expenses.

-Chris Mendoza, the assistant vice president of multicultural market development for MassMutual, knows what people reading about the free life insurance program are thinking – so what’s the catch?
+Chris Mendoza, the assistant vice president of multicultural market development for MassMutual, knows what people reading about the free burial insurance for seniors program are thinking – so what’s the catch?

 Yet, Mendoza says MassMutual provides the service because it fits with their philanthropic goals and because they have an interest in serving low-income families and primarily Latinos.